RobinsonLab-Rice/Hydra/Microfluidics-master/nano-SPEAR Ephys/readme.md

+Contents:
+- Device overview
+- Fabrication
+- References

+## Device Overview
 nano-SPEAR electrophysiology device is used to measure the electrical activity of the epithelial muscle cells (EMG-like recording).

-Directories:

-"Layouts (GDS)" contains .gds files with mask designs for fabricating nano-SPEAR chips.
+Hydra movement is confined with hour-glass shape chamber pinching hydra body column.

+Photomasks notes:
+We designed layouts with LEdit and obtain the glass photomasks from Frontrange.
+Because small feature sizes are used, ~10 um electrode traces, glass photomasks are required.

+## Fabrication

+    1. KMPR bottom layer (~40 um)- design for photoresist layer to make channels for animal immobilization
-    1. Electrode layer - design for the electrode traces
+    2. Electrode layer (~200 nm) - design for the electrode traces
-    2. KMPR layer - design for photoresist layer to make channels for animal immobilization
+    3. KMPR top layerlayer (~80 um) - design for photoresist layer to make channels for animal immobilization
-    3. Flow layer - design for the microfluidic layer to insert the animal and keep immobilized
+    4. Hydra flow layer (~100 um) - design for the microfluidic layer to insert the animal and keep immobilized

-For detailed fabrication steps refer to:
+## References:

 1. Gonzales, D. L. et al. Scalable electrophysiology in intact small animals with nanoscale suspended electrode arrays.
 Nat.
 Nanotechnol.
 12, 684–691 (2017).